Why Go Dairy-Free?

 - Butter: Earth Balance and Soy Garden are excellent vegan margarines.

 - Ice Cream: There are a number of excellent brands: Turtle Mountain’s “Purely Decadent” pints are outstanding, and conventional ice cream producer Double Rainbow makes several excellent varieties from soy milk.
 Also, both So Delicious and Tufutti make vegan versions of those junky but delicious ice cream sandwiches you ate as a kid—you won’t even be able to tell the difference!
 Plus don’t forget about sorbets, which tend to be vegan and are lighter and often more flavorful than ice cream.
 If you love the flavor of coconuts, you owe it to yourself to try Luna and Larry’s Coconut Bliss.
+And here’s something to look forward to: Ben & Jerry’s will be releases four flavors of vegan ice cream in 2016.

 - Coffee Creamer: There’s no need to put cream in your coffee: both So Delicious and Silk make vegan creamers that blend perfectly into coffee.